-Carly Moore, lying on an exam table in a fetal position, is asked how bad her pain is by her mom Linda.
+Carly Moore is lying on an exam table in a fetal position.
+Her mother asks how bad her pain is.

 Asked the question many times before, she answers 6.6 on a scale of 1 to 10.
 Her medication isn’t working.

 Sheila Mee, of Children’s Hospital & Medical Center in Omaha, has her hands an inch or so above where it hurts worst: Carly’s wrist and thumb.
 Mee doesn't touch the teenager, but slowly moves her hand back and forth over the painful area.

 The room is silent.
 After about five minutes or so, Carly reports that her pain is at “zero and a half.”

 Mee is a practitioner of energy healing and a former chaplain.
 She uses a practice called Reiki to treat the teen’s arthrogryposis, a condition in which joints are fixed in a bent or straightened position.